 The fuel bypasses the intake valves entirely and enters the cylinder as a high pressure mist.
 Fuel may be injected at any point during the intake stroke, or if the engine is running in low load ultra-lean mode, the fuel may not be injected until some point during the compression stroke.
 The air/fuel mixture is then compressed and ignited by a spark as the piston approaches top dead center.
 The exploding air/fuel mixture generates heat and pressure that pushes the piston down during the power stroke.
 The burnt exhaust gases are then pushed out of the cylinder during the exhaust stroke.

 With ordinary MFI fuel injection, the fuel is sprayed into the intake port which is under vacuum.
 The fuel mist is then drawn into the combustion chamber along with the incoming air, mixed together during the compression stroke, and then ignited by the spark plug.
-With GDI, only air is drawn past the intake valves because the fuel is sprayed directly into the into the combustion chamber.
+With GDI, only air is drawn past the intake valves because the fuel is sprayed directly into the into the combustion chamber during the compression stroke.

 Some engines with direct gasoline injection do not have a conventional throttle because the throttle is not used to control engine speed and power.
 The engine computer does that by varying the time and amount of fuel that is injected into each cylinder.
 Eliminating the throttle means there is no restriction to incoming air and little or no vacuum in the intake manifold.
 This reduces the normal pumping loses caused by the throttle plates and intake vacuum for improved engine efficiency.

-As the piston comes up during the compression stroke, fuel may be injected into the cylinder at any point prior to ignition if fuel was not injected during the intake stroke.
-The timing of the injection will depend on engine speed, load and operating conditions.
+As the piston comes up during the compression stroke, fuel may be injected into the cylinder at any point prior to ignition.
+The timing of the injection (or multiple injections) will depend on engine speed, load and other conditions. as well as how the GDI system itself is programmed to operate.
 In some situations (such as light cruise), fuel may not be injected until the piston has almost reached Top Dead Center on its compression stroke.
-Additional injection pulses of fuel may also be delivered once the initial mixture ignites to keep the flame burning during the power stroke.
+On some applications, additional injection pulses may even occur once the initial mixture ignites to keep the flame burning during the power stroke.

 The ability to closely control the fuel mixture and give the engine just what it needs at just the right moment also means GDI engines can handle higher static compression ratios.
 The Buick 3.6L V6 has a compression ratio of 11.3 to one, which helps improve combustion efficiency and power.
 The Mazda Skyactiv-G 2.0L and 2.5L engines have a 14:1 compression ratio for even higher efficiency.
 GDI engines usually produce more horsepower than those with multiport injection systems.